 If you happen to get injured while overseas for work or on holiday, ACC may still pay for related treatment or rehabilitation upon your return to New Zealand, provided you were not overseas for more than 6 months or on a one-way ticket when the injury occurred.
 ACC will contact you in relation to your travel.

 If ACC accepts your injury was caused by an accident, they will decide how much of the ongoing management of that injury will be funded.
 If you're unsure whether your injury is covered by ACC, a clinic nurse or doctor at any of our Local Doctors and White Cross clinics can help.

 Claims can be made up to 12 months after your injury.
-ACC may still consider claims made after this time if there's a good reason for the claim not being made sooner.
+ACC may still assess claims made after this period if there's a valid reason for the delayed submission.

 Next, ACC will confirm if you're covered.
 You may first receive a text advising you what is happening with your claim.
-You will then receive a letter to confirm whether ACC has covered your injury.
-You will typically receive this letter within a week of your claim being submitted.
+You will then receive a letter confirming whether ACC has covered your injury.
+You will typically receive this letter within a week of submitting your claim.
 If ACC doesn't cover your claim, they will let you know why in your letter.

 If your claim is successful, ACC will contribute towards the ongoing treatment and management of your injury.
-You may also receive additional support for the likes of home help and transport, and, if you can't work because of your injury, they can help with your income.
+You may also receive additional support for home help and transport, and if you can't work because of your injury, they can help with your income.